ibexa/documentation-user/docs/search/search_for_content.md

 # Search for content

-You can enter a search keyword and the application checks all the searchable Fields and returns a list of search results that contain the keyword.
+You can enter a search keyword and the application checks all the searchable fields and returns a list of search results that contain the keyword.

 ![Basic Search](img/basic_search.png)